From Shadow on the Lung

 Using the ION endoluminal system — available at London Bridge Hospital, the first centre in Europe to offer it in routine clinical practice outside NHS research trials — an ultra-thin, robotic-guided catheter navigates deep into the lung, precisely to the nodule.
 A cone-beam CT scan confirms exact position before the sample is taken.
 A day case under general anaesthetic; most patients are home within hours.
 A small fluorescent dye marker is placed at the nodule site for surgical guidance if needed.

-Learn more about ION bronchoscopy for lung shadows and nodules →
+Learn more about ION bronchoscopy →

 03